 Customer feedback surveys have historically returned low results.
-In an effort to increase returns customer satisfaction questionnaire invitations now go out with all external emails.
+In an effort to increase returns customer satisfaction questionnaire invitations went out with all external emails.
 These allow customers to complete the survey online.
-Our first response was received in February 2020 with a further 16 responses received thereafter.
-The survey asks customers whether they "agree that the Assessors Services are inclusive and free from discrimination?
-Of the 17 questionnaires completed, 15 responded - "Don't know", 1 responded "No" and 1 responded "Yes".
+Our first responses were received between May 2021 and July 2021.

+The survey asked customers whether they "agree that the Assessors Services are inclusive and free from discrimination?
+The results are shown in the graph below (separated into function blocks):-